Tbrennan6/IcelandicNow/docs/06_Inflection_II/04_adjectives.md

 | **Dat.** | -um       | -um      | -um       |
 | **Gen.** | -ra, -na  | -ra, -na | -ra, -na  |

-*Tip:Be awaye of teh possibility of syncope occuring in the endings.*
+*Tip:Be aware of the possibility of syncope occuring in the endings.*

-The second pattern is for nouns ending *-nn*.
+*Note: The second pattern is for nouns ending "-nn"*.

 Strong adjectives are used descriptively with indefinite nouns.